Here’s How Your Trade Star Bulk Carriers Corp. (SBLK) Aggressively Right Now

 Sponsored

-The average price from analysts is $14.34, which is -$0.03 below the current price.
+The average price from analysts is $14.34, which is $1.37 above the current price.
 SBLK currently public float of 82.45M and currently shorts hold a 0.53% ratio of that float.
-Today, the average trading volume of SBLK was 1.13M shares.
+Today, the average trading volume of SBLK was 1.10M shares.

 SBLK’s Market Performance

-SBLK stocks went up by 9.02% for the week, with a monthly jump of 35.88% and a quarterly performance of 88.23%, while its annual performance rate touched 79.65%.
-The volatility ratio for the week stands at 7.50% while the volatility levels for the past 30 days are set at 7.36% for Star Bulk Carriers Corp..
-The simple moving average for the period of the last 20 days is 17.60% for SBLK stocks with a simple moving average of 87.03% for the last 200 days.
+SBLK stocks went down by -0.14% for the week, with a monthly jump of 33.93% and a quarterly performance of 72.59%, while its annual performance rate touched 66.51%.
+The volatility ratio for the week stands at 5.05% while the volatility levels for the past 30 days are set at 7.07% for Star Bulk Carriers Corp..
+The simple moving average for the period of the last 20 days is 9.46% for SBLK stocks with a simple moving average of 79.64% for the last 200 days.

 Analysts’ Opinion of SBLK